Cheapest States for Specialty Pharmacy Certification in 2026

 Cost Tiers by State

-The following table categorizes states into cost tiers based on general trends in healthcare training costs:
+The following table categorizes states based on the estimated cost range for obtaining Specialty Pharmacy Certification, reflecting general trends in educational expenses in the healthcare sector.

 | Tier | Estimated Range | States |